rzfq-sgiri/ytds-mp3/README.md

-# ytds-mp3
-Youtube to MP3 Downloader
+# MP3 Downloader (Youtube)

+This is mp3 downloader for youtube using yt-dlp libraries.
+Support MP3 Video.

+## Demo URL

+{coming soon}